Chief Sustainability Officer; Director, Penn State Sustainability; Senior Lecturer, Penn State Law

 Prior to graduate school, Leslie managed a beginning farmer training program and incubator farm at a non-profit in Lincoln, Nebraska.
 There, she developed farm production and business curricula for beginning farmers, managed a multi-farmer CSA, oversaw farm site development and maintenance, and grew the program through community partnerships and financial development.

 Peter holds a Ph.D. in Environmental Studies from the University of Wisconsin-Madison with a focus on environmental media and history.
-He also earned a master’s degree in Environmental Studies focused on environmental education from the University of Wisconsin-Madison, as well as a bachelor’s degree in History from Princeton University.
-Previously, he was director of Tales from Planet Earth, the largest free-admission environmental film festival in the U.S. He also has worked as a special assistant to New Jersey’s Commissioner of the Department of Environmental Protection.
+He also earned an M.S. in Environmental Studies focused on environmental education from the University of Wisconsin-Madison, as well as a B.A. in History focused on environmental history from Princeton University.
+He was a Doris Duke Conservation Fellow in 2006.
+Previously, he was director of Tales from Planet Earth, the largest free-admission environmental film festival in the U.S. He also worked as special assistant to New Jersey’s Commissioner of the Department of Environmental Protection.

 Dr. Meghan Hoskins is working to make connections between Penn State Operations staff and Penn State faculty, staff and students who want to understand and improve the sustainability of Penn State operations.
 She is doing this through developing and facilitating Living Lab opportunities on our campuses and co-Chairing the Sustainability Operations Council (SOC).The SOC serves as a clearinghouse that was established for the purpose of bringing together various operational units to address the University’s environmental footprint through a systemic, holistic and collaborative effort.
 Meghan is also building partnerships with external entities to build mutually beneficial projects and relationships in sustainability.